 I believe that community is the whole of the practice.
 As a human being, relationship with others is what allows me to have recovery; those moments of connection build recovery.
 It’s in those moments that I’m able to stay in wise and skillful relationship with my fellow human beings as we all struggle through this.
 Without the ability to connect with others, I will fall into my pain story.
 I will fall into my habituated pattern, which is dangerous ground.
 It isolates me and removes me from my ability to stay in the grounding of the forgiveness of the heart, of compassion.

 Practicing and coming back to whatever the object of meditation is moves me from reactivity to curiosity.
 It teaches me to stop and pause when agitated.
 It allows me to enter into relationship, instead of being dominated by conditioning.
 This is what is meant by not identifying with what arises, of not seeing it as something that is “mine.”
 Seeing it as “mine” means being lost in it; there’s no perspective.
 Practice gives me some perspective.
 This is really important.
 I’m sitting there watching stuff arise, not getting caught in it, and I see that its very nature is to arise and pass away.
 How could it possibly be mine, if that’s its nature?
 Any more than my ear wax is me or mine?

-When I don’t take things so personally, I can meet the world with kindness and compassion.
+When I don’t take things so personally, I can meet the world with loving-kindness and compassion.
 Kindness and compassion are really the only really wise response to anger and hatred and resentment, to all of the things that pull me away from recovery into a space of desperation.
 This wise response gives me the choice, the spaciousness I need to stay in addiction recovery, because I have resources: I’m resourced.
 My body has become a resource, my experience has become a resource.
 And these resources have given me a peace and well-being that are sustainable and allow for deeper recovery.